Che and Miranda destroyed And Just Like That, but not in the way you think

 What’s bizarre about this is that Sex and the City has always been about difficult conversations.
 Carrie, Samantha, Charlotte and Miranda regularly critiqued one another’s romantic choices, discussed their partners and admonished each other when they needed to be admonished.
 Miranda was open about disliking Big; Charlotte and Miranda were furious with Carrie for cheating on Aidan; Carrie told Samantha that her sexual frankness made her uncomfortable.
 There was a level of honesty to their individual dynamics that felt real and believable: friends so at ease with each other that they could verbalise the typically unspoken.

 All of that has been absent from And Just Like That, and replaced with an odd – and ethically dubious – paean to objectivism.
 Couple that with the endless hectoring from Che about the importance of “living your truth”, and the show seems to suggest that achieving personal happiness is the ultimate goal, regardless of whether others are harmed in the process.
-Similarly, characters have repeatedly reprimanded one another for “judging” people’s choices, as if maturity equals a kind of quiet indifference.
+Similarly, characters have repeatedly reprimanded each other for “judging” people’s choices, as if maturity equals a kind of quiet indifference.
 But it’s a strangely cold message to push, as if growth can only arrive by divorcing yourself from opinions or friendly concern.

 It hit its peak in And Just Like That’s finale, which practically recreated a similar scene from Sex and the City’s final season.
 There, Carrie has decided to abandon her sex column and her life in New York for Paris, where she plans to shack up with chilly Russian artist Alexandr (Mikhail Baryshnikov).
 What Carrie would actually do there – sans work and friends – is unclear.
 “You’re living in a fantasy!”
 Miranda cries, convinced that Carrie is making a deranged choice that she’ll come to regret.
 In the AJLT finale, the roles reversed, with Miranda giving up her internship to follow Che to LA.
 “What are you going to do all day?”
 Carrie asks.
 “Sit in an audience and laugh?”